The breathing meditation method

 Although they are easy to learn and practice it wouldn’t be accurate to think of them as just for beginners.
 They are practiced by many advanced meditation masters and under the right conditions they can provide great benefits across a whole lifetime.
 Meditation is a positive activity, it should lead to calmness, stability, happiness and a sense of well being.
 If the student experiences a negative: physical, mental or emotional reaction they should stop and consult an experienced and reliable teacher.
 If you have any general questions about meditation visit our FAQ page.
-Follow this link for details of our main meditation methods.

 Understanding breathing meditation

 View – The point of this breathing meditation is to focus on the air going in and out of the nostrils at the tip of the nose, nothing more and nothing less.
 The idea is to just think of one thing, thus letting go of all other thoughts for a few minutes.
 This process will naturally calm the mind and bring a sense of tranquillity.
 When thoughts go off and start chasing around bring them back to the breath.
 When the student is able to maintain focus on the breath, the breathing can be used to engage in concepts able to offer increasing development, such as compassion and loving kindness.
 Once you’re familiar with breathing meditation you can use it whenever you need to, not just in formal meditation.